jhnwu3/ABMNet/README.md

 Please look in the modules/ folder for relevant pieces of code.

-## Other potential future directions (that I wish I had taken the time for), taking inspiration from the general machine learning communities.
+## Other potential future directions (that I wish I had the time for), taking inspiration from the general machine learning communities.

 ### Feature Engineering
 Dr. Das, I think someone should pursue the idea of treating sequences as shapes (like a triangle) rather than anything else really interesting.
 I wish I could've properly pursued this idea further.